Skip to main content

 The three NHS cancer screening programmes available across England are recommended to assess whether you are at risk of developing certain types of cancer and to help catch and treat cancer sooner.

 Breast screening is a method of detecting breast cancer at a very early stage.
-The NHS Breast Screening Programme provides screening every three years for all women in the UK aged 50-70 (a phased extension should extend this to 47-73 by 2012).
-In 2000, research showed that the screening programme had lowered mortality rates from breast cancer in the 55-69 age group.
+The NHS Breast Screening Programme provides screening every three years for all women in the UK aged 50-70.
+You'll normally get your first invite for breast screening between the ages of 50 and 53.
+Then you'll be invited every 3 years until you turn 71.

 Women's Health